aryan-t22/FunctionApp/README.md

-Being in the Physics and Mathematics combined honours program, and having been exposed to and used Fourier Series in a variety of my courses (Electricity and Magnetism, Quantum Mechanics, Partial Differential Equations, and Mathematical Analysis), I wanted to use the CPSC 210 course project as an avanue to explore this passion project, that I might not have worked on otherwise.
+Being in the Physics and Mathematics combined honours program, and having been exposed to and used Fourier Series in a variety of my courses (Electricity and Magnetism, Quantum Mechanics, Partial Differential Equations, and Mathematical Analysis), I wanted to use the CPSC 210 course project as an avenue to explore this passion project, that I might not have worked on otherwise.
 I have also always been amazed at how significant visual aids can be at conveying mathematical intuition, especially being an avid fan of the popular YouTube channel 3Blue1Brown.
 I feel that having an easy to approach and user-friendly program to explore Fourier series is something I would have found quite useful, and I also